-Nicky Ison is a Founding Director of the Community Power Agency, a Strategist at Climate Action Network Australia and a Research Associate at the Institute for Sustainable Futures at the University of Technology Sydney.
+Nicky Ison is a Founding Director of the Community Power Agency, and leads the Renewables Nation campaign at WWF.
 She is an acknowledged leader, expert and commentator in the fields of energy policy, community energy, new clean energy business models and the transition away from coal to clean energy.

 Nicky has spent over fifteen years working and volunteering in the climate and clean energy sectors, including helped to found five organisations.
 Nicky is the lead author of the Repower Australia Plan and the National Community Energy Strategy.
 She has worked with and researched over 60 community energy projects in Australia, Europe and North America.
 In 2014 Nicky was recognised on the Australian Financial Review’s 100 Women of Influence list.

 Dr. Jarra Hicks